Exploring Ultra-Slow-Roll Inflation in Composite Pseudo-Nambu-Goldstone Boson Models: Implications for Primordial Black Holes and Gravitational Waves: Primordial Black Hole Production Formulas

 Importantly, PBH formation requires a sharp enhancement of the primordial power spectrum \(\mathcal{P}_\mathcal{R}\) at small scales—approximately by seven orders of magnitude relative to the amplitude at CMB scales—to produce an appreciable abundance.

 The exponential sensitivity of the mass fraction \(\beta(M)\) on the variance \(\sigma^2(M)\) and the collapse threshold \(\delta_c\) necessitates precise calculation of the primordial spectrum and careful tuning of inflationary model parameters for successful PBH generation.
+We remark that we neglect the impact of any non-Gaussianity effects as this are known to be negligble in single-field USR inflation \cite{Atal:2018neu,Zeng:2025cer}.